-The Family and Medical Leave Act (FMLA) leave offers job protection for what might otherwise be considered excessive absences.
+The Family and Medical Leave Act (FMLA) offers job protection for leave that might otherwise be considered excessive absences.
 Employees need to carefully comply with this policy to ensure they do not lose FMLA protection due to inaction or failure to provide the District with needed information.
-The FMLA provides up to 12 work weeks (or in some cases 26 weeks) of job-protected leave to eligible employees with absences that qualify under the FMLA.
-While an employee can request FMLA leave and has a duty to inform the District as provided in this policy of foreseeable absences that may qualify for FMLA leave, it is the District's ultimate responsibility to identify qualifying absences as FMLA or non-FMLA.
+The FMLA provides up to twelve (12)work weeks (or, in some cases, twenty-six (26)weeks) of job-protected leave to eligible employees with absences that qualify under the FMLA.
+While an employee can request FMLA leave and has a duty to inform the District, as provided in this policy, of foreseeable absences that may qualify for FMLA leave, it is the District's ultimate responsibility to identify qualifying absence as FMLA or non-FMLA.
 FMLA leave is unpaid, except to the extent that paid leave applies to any given absence as governed by the FMLA and this policy.